chuckstack/chuckstack.github.io/src-ls/stack-application.md

   - description
   - json_idx_text - holds the json constraint text that forms the attribute set structure
   - is_valid
-  - plus all other mandatory chuck-steak columns
+  - plus all other mandatory chuck-stack columns
 - There is a dedicated table per Attribute Set to hold its Attribute Set Instances (example: stk_attribute_set_contract)
 - All dedicated Attribute Set tables have the same columns:
   - table_name
   - record_uu
   - value (holds the json containing the attribute set instance)
-  - plus all other mandatory chuck-steak columns
+  - plus all other mandatory chuck-stack columns

 extra:
 There are two key process features that make this vision a reality: 1) workflow and 2) attribute tagging.